 Accelerated Ageing which operates by first mixing our reactants in our ball mill for a short amount of time, and subsequently exposing these homogenized but unreacted samples to humidity (varies from 70% to 100% depending on the climate chamber).
 Quantitative conversions have been observed within hours but generally take a few days to weeks.

 MOFs and ZIFS

-One of the most prominent research areas of our group are Metal Organic Frameworks specifically, Zeolitic Imidizolate Frameworks.
-Our focus has largely been on developing new cost-effective and environmentally benign syntheses of MOFs and ZIFs using mechanochemistry and our novel "accelerated ageing" technique.
+One of the most prominent research areas of our group are Metal Organic Frameworks.
+Our focus has largely been on developing new cost-effective and environmentally benign syntheses of MOFs and Zeolitic Imidizolate Frameworks using mechanochemistry and our novel "accelerated ageing" technique.
 One of our first papers on accelerated ageing describes the synthesis of ZIF-8 a highly porous MOF.
 We have also synthesized a new class of imidazolium frameworks where imidazolium ions bridge anions to create hydrogen bonded frameworks analagous to ZIFs.
 Additionally, we examine the properties of these materials in regards to their stability towards carbon dioxide.

 In Situ Monitoring of Mechanochemical Reactions

 Towards this goal,in collaboration with an international research team at the European Synchrotron Radiation Facility, we have pioneered the in-situ monitoring of mechanochemical reactions in order to better elucidate mechanisms involved in the mechanochemical synthesis of ZIFs and MOFs, pharmaceutical cocrystals, and other milling reactions.
 This work has been highlighted by Nature and represents the most comprehensive mechanistic examination of milling reactions to date.
 These techniques have enabled us to make ground-breaking discoveries, such a ZIF framework with a previously unknown topology.